Faculty and staff are vital partners in the career and professional development of students.

-The College of Human Sciences encourages and supports interaction between campus recruiters and college faculty members.
-Individual faculty members sometimes host employers in their classrooms.
-Those organizations wishing to participate in classrooms should recognize that any material presented in such forums should correspond/compliment the classroom curriculum.
-Company “commercials”, where the bulk of the material covered is focused on marketing the organization and recruiting activities are not recommended.
+The College of Human Sciences encourages and supports interaction between campus recruiters and college instructors.
+Individual instructors frequently host employers in their classrooms.
+Those organizations wishing to participate in classroom situations should recognize that any material presented in such forums should correspond and compliment the classroom curriculum.
+Company “commercials”, where the bulk of the material covered is focused on marketing the organization, are not recommended nor allowed.

-When reaching out to faculty members of the college, employers should plan to prepare presentations that will align with the curriculum covered in the course.
-For those campus recruiters who wish to promote their company, hosting an information session coordinated by the Memorial Union and marketed via CyHire is the appropriate venue.
+When reaching out to instructors of the college, employers should plan to prepare presentations that will support the material of the course.
+For those campus recruiters who wish to promote their company, hosting an information session marketed via CyHire is recommended.